WHAT IS LUPUS? SYMPTOMS, CAUSES & SOLUTIONS

-To reduce inflammation and manage symptoms of lupus, it is essential to eat a healthy diet.
-Remove processed foods, refined sugars, and artificial ingredients.
-Aim to eat organic whenever possible.
-Eat an anti-inflammatory whole foods diet filled with greens, vegetables, fruits, nuts, seeds, and high-quality, free-range, organic animal products.
-Identifying food allergies and sensitivities and eating accordingly is crucial.
+Aiming to reduce inflammation for managing lupus symptoms, physicians advocate for a healthy diet.
+They strongly advise removing processed foods, refined sugars, artificial ingredients, and eating organic whenever possible.
+An anti-inflammatory whole foods diet filled with greens, vegetables, fruits, nuts, seeds, and high-quality, free-range, organic animal products may help relieve lupus symptoms.
+Furthermore, identifying food allergies and sensitivities is crucial.

 Frequently Asked Questions

 A. Someone cannot die directly from lupus.
 However, lupus can lead to severe organ damage that can result in death in some cases.